cncf/cloud-native-community-cookbook/divine-pumpkin-cheesecake.md

 7. Place 3 pieces of wide aluminum foil stacked on the counter, each offset from the ones below (rotate the upper two pieces 45-90 degrees so the stack looks sort of like a star).
 Place the cooled crust in the springform pan in the center of the foil stack and wrap the outside of the pan to protect it from the impending water bath.
 Don’t fold the foil over the edges of the springform pan otherwise it’ll bake into the cheesecake, just roll it backwards a bit.
 8. Place the wrapped springform pan into a large roasting pan.
 There needs to be room on all sides to allow the water to pass around.
 Pour the cheesecake batter into the springform pan.
 9. Put the roasting pan in the center of the oven and pour the boiling water into the pan so it comes about halfway up the side of the springform pan.
 Bake the cheesecake for about 90 minutes.
 The outside should be firm, the inside should jiggle.
 Once you’ve finished baking, turn the oven off, roll up a kitchen towel or oven mitt and prop the oven door open.
+10. Let the cheesecake cool in the propped open oven for another hour.
+Remove the cheesecake from the oven and let it come to room temperature (we usually do this overnight on the counter).
+Once the cheesecake has cooled down, rest in the fridge for several hours until completely chilled.
+11. When you’re ready to serve, run the backside of a knife (or an offset spatula) around the sides of the pan to release the cheesecake from the sides, then slowly unlock the pan and remove the sides.
+12. Top with whipped cream (or not, totally up to you) and enjoy